zalando/skipper/readme.md

     % curl -v localhost:9090/
     % curl -v --cookie "yandex=true" localhost:9090/

-To see the request that is made by the tee() filter you can use nc:
+To see the shadow traffic request that is made by the `tee()` filter you can use nc:

     [terminal1]% nc -l 12345
     [terminal2]% curl -v --cookie "yandex=true" localhost:9090/